coopersmith/cooper-site/_notes/2024 Media Diet.md

 5. The New Look
 6. Shrinking, S2
 7. Mr and Mrs Smith
+8. Slow Horses S01-S04
-8. Hacks Seasons 1-3
+9. Hacks Seasons 1-3
-9. Nobody Wants This
+10. Nobody Wants This
-10. Presumed Innocent
+11. Presumed Innocent

 ## 🎬 Movies
 I'm pretty active on Letterboxd, where they have a much better [2024 Year in Review](https://letterboxd.com/coopersmith/year/2024/)